oresat/getting-started/README.md

 - https://en.wikipedia.org/wiki/Radiation_hardening
 - https://en.wikipedia.org/wiki/Outgassing
    - https://en.wikipedia.org/wiki/Materials_for_use_in_vacuum
-- _TODO: more links here on the space environment_
+- _TODO: more links here on the space environment, specifically thermal and power_

 Fourth, learn how we're going to have to test this thing:

 - [Launch Service Program ...
 CubeSat Requiremnents Document](http://www.nasa.gov/pdf/627972main_LSP-REQ-317_01A.pdf) is how NASA will test the CubeSat (and P-POD CubeSat dispenser) before hucking OreSat into space.
 Please read this carefully.
 - There are more nitty gritty details in [GSFC-STD-7000](https://standards.nasa.gov/standard/gsfc/gsfc-std-7000).
 It isn't fun reading, but it tells you alot about what a launch provider cares about.

-To add:

-- Space environment
-   - Radiation
-   - Thermal
-   - Vacuum
+## Part Two: Geting Involved!

+There are a _lot_ of things to be done for OreSat.
+They range from the technical (thermal simulations, board layout, RF communications, embedded Linux, firmware, machining, solar power systems, space deployables, radiation hardening, etc) to the day-to-day (fundraising, project management, etc).

+We meet weekly at PSU - please see the [Portland State Aerospace Soceity's Google Calendar](http://psas.pdx.edu/join/) for our current meeting times and locations.

+Otherwise, contact us at `info@psas.pdx.edu` in order to learn about what's going on and how to get involved!